Linux

 orip-address-of-jellyfin-server:8096

-If you don't trust the script or want to do everything manually, the full steps are as follows:
+If you would prefer to install everything manually, the full steps are as follows:

 Install